jens-daniel-mueller/INTEGRAL_winter_cruise_ARANDA_2019/README.md

 # R script labelling

+The name of the scripts in this repo start with a number, indicating the sequence of code execution

+1.
-1. read-in data from various sources and store as summarized files.
-Some preliminary quality checks and plots for correct read-in are generated.
-Obvious outliers and errornous data are removed.
+* read data from various sources
+* store as summarized files
+* perform preliminary quality checks and produce plots to test correct read-in
+* remove obvious outliers and errornous data

+2.
-2. perform calculations on summarized data and merge different data sets
+* perform calculations on summarized data
+* merge surface and profiling data sets, focusing on relevant core parameters

 3. plot (merged) data